miissari/Farm_Arogya/README.md

 🔭 Vision

 At **FarmArogya**, we believe that blending tradition with technology can empower farmers and strengthen communities.
-Our **mission** is to make sustainable farming simple, smart, and accessible to all—regardless of location, language, or resources.
+Our **mission** is to make sustainable farming simple, smart, and accessible to all regardless of location, language, or resources.